Facebook’s brazen attempt to crush regulations in Australia may backfire

 For years publishers all over the world have complained that they are at Facebook’s whims when it comes to their ability to generate revenue on the site, with frequent algorithm changes dramatically altering exposure and traffic to their sites.

+Facebook said that in the first five months of 2020, the company generated 2.3 billion clicks for Australian news websites at no charge — additional traffic worth an estimated $200 million AUD to Australian publishers.
+In some countries, the company also has recently launched a separate news tabs, Facebook News, where Facebook pays publishers directly.

 Behind the scenes, the company’s Australia office went into months of negotiation.
-Zuckerberg spoke several times with Australia’s treasurer, Josh Frydenberg, as well as Robert Thompson, chief executive of News Corp., the parent company of News Corp.
-Australia, according to a person familiar with the matter.
-News Corp., which is owned by media magnate Rupert Murdoch, controls about 70 percent of Australia’s print news industry.
+Zuckerberg spoke several times with Australia’s treasurer, Josh Frydenberg, as well as Robert Thompson, chief executive of News Corp, the parent company of News Corp Australia, according to a person familiar with the matter.
+News Corp, which is owned by media magnate Rupert Murdoch, controls about 70 percent of Australia’s print news industry.

 Murdoch has lobbied heavily for the new rules in Australia, part of a wider campaign against technology giants.
-In the United States, News Corp. lobbyists have argued to lawmakers in testimony before Congress that Google’s dominance in the advertising technology market means news publishers get only a small portion of the money made from ads shown on their websites.
+In the United States, News Corp lobbyists have argued to lawmakers in testimony before Congress that Google’s dominance in the advertising technology market means news publishers get only a small portion of the money made from ads shown on their websites.

 Critics of the Australian law say Murdoch’s outsize influence in his home country has led to regulations that are unfair to Facebook and Google.